buggyrace/buggy-race-about/docs/running/setup-summary.md

 It shows the main settings and also provides links if you want to change them.

+You're shown the set-up summary when you have completed the set-up phase, but you can also return to it at any time once you've started using the server.

 There's also a link to the **System information** page if you need to check settings (including which version of the server software is running).